bsuttor/ploneconf-talk-2022/presentation.md

 [comment]: # (!!! data-background-image="medias/background-presentation-imio.png" data-background-size="contain")

-All this process take a lot of iteration to get there,
+The whole process takes a lot of iterations, it works fine but there are still some improvements to do:
+- Detect the need of a new instance
+- Move instance to another server if the server is too charged

-but we should now improve all of this by migration to Kubernetes with a Helm chart
+The next step is a migration to Kubernetes with a Helm chart

 [comment]: # (!!! data-background-image="medias/background-presentation-imio.png" data-background-size="contain")